 And I don’t have to look at that tinsel tree any longer!
 Would you ever guess there is tinsel hiding underneath?

-If you have an old tree and it does nothing for you, don’t throw it away.
-Instead dress it up with fabric scraps!
+Before these projects I had never attempted any sort of Mini Christmas trees.
 I hope that I’ve inspired you to try your hand at this and you too can make a dollar store fabric Mini Christmas tree!

 Now scroll down to see what my friends have in store for you!